-While I love entertaining, on most days it’s just me and BAE chilling on our sectional fighting over the remote.
-Same goes for Football Sundays, expect this past this week, I teamed up with Seagram’s Escapes to throw a kickoff party…for two!
+While I love entertaining, on most days it’s just me and BAE chilling on our sectional fighting over the remote and the middle seat.
+Same goes for Football Sundays, expect this past this week, I teamed up with Seagram’s Escapes to throw a football-inspired party…for two!
 Instead of packing up the car, I emulated the fun of Sundays at the stadium right in our own home.

 So how did I do it?
 Here’s six quick tips to help you plan your game day party.